Lyme disease and related tick-borne infections

 If a rash appears hours (rather than days) after a tick bite, it is most likely an allergic reaction to the tick, not a symptom of Lyme disease.
 An allergic rash may also be circular, like that from Lyme disease.
 In addition, not every rash seen in regions where Lyme disease is common is caused by a tick.
 The bites of many other insects such as spiders can cause a skin reaction, but they do not resemble the bull's-eye rash of Lyme disease.

 Fatigue and joint and muscle aches are common symptoms of post-Lyme disease syndrome.
-These symptoms can also be caused by other conditions, including mononucleosis, chronic fatigue syndrome, and fibromyalgia.
+These symptoms can also be caused by many other conditions, including depression, mononucleosis, chronic fatigue syndrome, and fibromyalgia.
 Early neurologic symptoms of Lyme disease (headache, stiff neck, and fatigue) may be mistaken for viral meningitis.

 Antibiotics are the drugs used for treating all phases of Lyme disease.
 In nearly all cases they can cure Lyme disease, even in later stages.